Why Do We Sweat?

 Excessive Sweating

-Sweating is a natural bodily response, and should be expected.
+Sweating is a natural bodily response and should be expected.
 But what if you’re sweating more than normal?
-Primary focal hyperhidrosis affects specific body parts, including the underarms groin, head, hands and feet.
-It may be bothersome, but does not really interfere with daily activities.
-Experts think it results from a minor nervous sytem malfunction.
-However, secondary general hyperhidriosis affects the entire body, and is a more serious medical issue.
+Primary focal hyperhidrosis affects specific body parts, including the underarms groin, head, hands, and feet.
+It may be bothersome, but it does not really interfere with daily activities.
+Experts think it results from a minor nervous system malfunction.
+However, secondary general hyperhidrosis affects the entire body and is a more serious medical issue.
 Night sweats are a sign.
-This condition can be triggered by menopause, pregnancy, diabetes, thyroid problems, rheumatoid arthritis, stroke, heart failure, some cancers and some antibiotics.
-You should consult a doctor if you have night sweats, are sweating all over your body, if it only started after a new medication or if it has suddenly appeared or gotten worse.
+This condition can be triggered by menopause, pregnancy, diabetes, thyroid problems, rheumatoid arthritis, stroke, heart failure, some cancers, and some antibiotics.
+You should consult a doctor if you have night sweats, are sweating all over your body, if it only started after a new medication, or if it has suddenly appeared or gotten worse.
 Excessive sweating can also be a sign your body temperature is much too high, such in the case of heat stroke.

 Leave a comment